CLEA DATA FILE

 Both Fergal and Alan were identified by “Network” and offered a “job” at the Harmony Island Beach Resort by Lance.
 In exchange for having everything they ever wanted and a safe place to stay they only needed to continue doing what they had done before.

-Maalynn was next to be recruited.
-She belonged to one of the many races of underwater people.
+Malynn was next to be recruited.
+She belonged to the most predominant of races of underwater people, namely the Meramin.
 Being exceptionally good at keeping themselves hidden these aquatic hybrids have only been recently discovered but are believed to have been “created” after the first release of Bacteria Z occurred in China thousand years ago.

-Maalynn’s race, the Meramin for centuries had been responsible for the legends of mermaids and mermen are secretive in nature.
-Whilst they would fight with other undersea races they fear the land dwellers.
-In the past being sighted was never a problem but with advances in technology the Meramin have retreated deeper to avoid being detected.
+Throughout the centuries Malynn’s race, the Meramin had been responsible for the legends of mermaids and mermen.
+Whilst they would fight with other undersea races they fear the land dwellers and so had developed skills to keep themselves secret from surface dwellers.
+In the past being sighted was never a problem but with advances in technology the Meramin were forced to retreated deeper to avoid being detected.

-To limit the chance of detected, most Shoals hunted at night.
-One night, Maalynn made a mistake and got caught in a trawlers net.
+To limit the chance of detected, her tribe like a lot of other Meramin hunted at night.
+One night, Malynn made a mistake and got caught in a trawlers net.
 Knocked unconscious with the catch she only realised what had happened when the net was starting to be winched in.
 Using her knife she freed herself but by this time she had been pulled inshore and with dawn breaking she did not want to risk being seen and allowing land people to track her back to her people.